Also known as: Silver Ghost

 - Gotcha, Meko Special

 - Velcro Crab

-If you have any questions regarding our Bonefish holidays or if you’re looking for a fishing trip in any of our Saltwater destinations, please feel free to contact us on 01603 407596 and our experienced team will be happy to help.
+If you have any questions regarding our Bonefish holidays or if you’re looking for a fishing trip in any of our Saltwater destinations, please feel free to contact our fly fishing expert, Peter Collingsworth, on 01603 407596 or by email at email@example.com and he will be happy to help.